How do I use the WDS Bridging function to extend my wireless network?

 1) Go to Advanced > System Tools > System Parameters and focus on the 2.4GHz Wireless section, click Enable WDS Bridging.

-2) Click Survey, locate the root router’s SSID and click Choose (Here we take TP-Link_4F98 as example).
+2) Click Survey, locate the root router’s SSID, and click Choose (Here we take TP-Link_4F98 as an example).

 4) Click Save.

 2) Deselect Enable DHCP Server and click Save.

 Now you can go to Advanced > Status > Wireless to check the WDS status.
 When the WDS status is Run, it means WDS bridging is successfully built.

 Get to know more details of each function and configuration please go to Download Center to download the manual of your product.

 Your feedback helps improve this site.